Overview

 Lexus, renowned for the manufacture of luxury cars, is owned by the Japanese automotive behemoth, Toyota Motor Corporation.
 Lexus was created in 1989 to compete against Japanese rivals, Honda Motor Company and Nissan Motor Company, who had established their premium brands, Acura and Infiniti, respectively.
 However, work on the Lexus concept commenced as early as 1983.

 The Lexus brand is now a well recognised global automotive brand in the premium segment, with its luxury cars sold in more than 90 countries.
 The United States continues to be its largest market.
 Though Lexus is relatively late to the global electrification (EV) race, the company has been involved with hybrid technology since 2005, the year the hybrid version of the RX crossover made its debut.
-The company has been a leader in ‘self-charging hybrid cars’.
-The company currently has 8 vehicles that use hybrid/ plug-in hybrid technology and has only one battery-electric vehicle (BEV).
-The company has the following plug-in electric vehicles (EVs):

-- The all-electric Lexus UX 300e
+- All-electric Lexus UX 300e

-- The Lexus NX plug-in hybrid (PHEV)
+- Lexus NX plug-in hybrid (PHEV)

 Electric Cars: The Basics